 Whether you're into art, animals or ice fishing, you're sure to find an event worth traveling to this year in Minnesota.
 Find even more fun in the Festivals & Events calendar.

 Learn about how beer is made and taste samples from more than 40 breweries from Minnesota and beyond.

 Parades, snow sculptures, ice palaces and an outdoor beer festival are among the highlights of this 132-year-old seasonal celebration.

 The longest sled dog race in the lower 48, the nearly 400-mile event starts in Duluth and is a qualifier for the Iditarod in Alaska.

 Cross-country skiers of all ages can participate in the City of Lakes Loppet Ski Festival in Minneapolis, which also features skijoring (skiing with dogs) and a fat tire bike race.

-Curling, pond hockey, cornhole and more are among the family-friendly festivities at this annual celebration on the ice.
+Scavenger hunt, polar plunge, ice skating, rock-paper-scissors and more are among the family-friendly festivities at this annual celebration on the ice.